All Episodes

 Deal.

-But you know, this is why prosecutors should never comment On uncharged crimes.
+But, you know, this is why prosecutors should never comment on uncharged crimes.

 It's not fair to the uncharged person.

-Muller went out of his way to smear Trump with the patina of a crime that he couldn't prove.
+Mueller went out of his way to smear Trump with the patina of a crime that he couldn't prove.

-Muller didn't find sufficient evidence for an obstruction charge.
+Mueller didn't find sufficient evidence for an obstruction charge.

 If he had, he would have said so.

-So what he does is he turns the law completely upside down.
+So what he does is he turns the law completely upside down, and he says, well, I couldn't prove the president didn't obstruct.

 Exactly.

-Muller couldn't prove an obstruction.
+Mueller couldn't prove an obstruction.

-Right, and when and when Comey went after Hillary Clinton that way, we all objected.
+And when Comey went after Hillary Clinton that way, we all objected, Democrats and Republicans alike.

-Why is it different when uh Mueller goes after people who have not been charged and sets out non-criminal conduct that he disagrees with?
+Why is it different when Mueller goes after people who have not been charged and sets out non-criminal conduct that he disagrees with?

 That's just not the proper function of a prosecutor.